IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/selection.md

 # {Platform} {ComponentTitle} Selection Overview

-With the {ProductName} `{ComponentTitle}` you can easily select data by using variety of events, rich API or with simple mouse interactions like single select.
+With the {ProductName} `{ComponentName}` you can easily select data by using variety of events, rich API or with simple mouse interactions like single select.

 ## {Platform} {ComponentTitle} Selection Example

-The sample below demonstrates three types of **cell selection** behaviors in the `{ComponentTitle}`.
+The sample below demonstrates three types of **cell selection** behaviors in the `{ComponentName}`.
 Use the buttons below to enable each of the available selection modes.
 A brief description will be provided on each button interaction through a snackbar message box.

 <code-view style="height:650px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"